b00401062/b00401062.github.io/Textbooks/Alpaydin's Introduction to Machine Learning.md

 ### Principal Component Analysis

-- **Principal component analysis (PCA)** is an unsupervised method.
+- PCA is an unsupervised method.
-- The principal component is the eigenvector of the covariance matrix.
+- The principal component is the eigenvector of $X^⊤X$, or the covariance matrix.
 - Proportion of variance explained by the $k$ principal components is $\sum_{i=1}^k  λ_i/\sum_{i=1}^d  λ_i$.
 - **Scree graph** is the plot of variance explained as a function of the number of eigenvectors kept.
 - PCA explains variance and is sensitive to outliers.
 - PCA minimizes the **reconstruction error**.

+### Feature Embedding

+- The $N$-dimensional eigenvectors of $XX^⊤$ are the coordinates in the new space.
+- Feature embedding does not generate projection vectors but the coordinates directly.
+- Feature embedding can be considered as a method of placing instances in a $k$-dimensional space such that pairwise similarities are preserved.